GoogleCloudPlatform/firebase-extensions/firestore-vector-search/POSTINSTALL.md

     embeddings: number[][]
 }
 ```
+The lengths of `batch` and `embeddings` must match.

 - Custom embedding dimension: This is the dimension of your custom embedding

-- Custom embedding batch size: The
+- Custom embedding batch size: The extension will POST to the custom function endpoint in batches of this size.

 ## Monitoring